HwWobbe/Wip-Main/README.md

+- TnT
+  - Agendas for all
+    - Ls( SeqU CipoCa Valsoft ValuationTn )
     - respond to Penny
   - prepare for:
+      - Terry
   - ( NounB ) Casey
-    - Ls( SeqU CipoCa Valsoft ValuationTn )
-    - Terry
 - $+ ( .mo/.fo/.we bondsBuy )DanS
 - $- TomaA
 - prepare for the next inPerson meeting